Sequential Compressed Sensing or Recursive

 slowly with time.
 The main idea of our proposed solution is to replace

-compressed sensing (CS) on the observation by CS on the least squares
+compressed sensing (CS) on the observation by CS on the Kalman filtered

-under which the KF CSresidual estimate eventually converges to that of
+under which KF-CS-residual (KF-CS) estimate eventually converges to

 the genie-aided KF (the KF that knows the support at each time).
 A